-PAT TAYLOR: I was relieved.
+MATT TAYLOR: I was relieved.
 Everyone was very relieved.

 BRUMFIEL: Matt Taylor is a project scientist for Rosetta at the European Space Agency.
 Since January, the spacecraft has been putting on the brakes, easing into the comet's orbit around the sun.